cortex-js/compute-engine/src/README.md

 ## Metadata

-MathJSON object literals can be annotated with supplemental information.
+MathJSON object literals may be annotated with supplemental information.

 A **number** represented as a JSON number literal, a **symbol** or **string** represented as a JSON string literal, or a **function** represented as a JSON